 Our California criminal defense lawyers will highlight the following in this article

-California Penal Code 209(a) PC states that it is a crime for a person to kidnap another party “for ransom, reward or to commit extortion or to exact from another person any money or valuable thing.”1
+Firstly, PC 209(a) makes it a crime to kidnap another party “for ransom, reward or to commit extortion or to exact from another person any money or valuable thing.”1 For prosecutors to convict you, they have to prove beyond a reasonable doubt these elements of the jury instructions:

 - inflicted physical force upon the alleged victim, or